-Joe Kissell has been writing about Mac backups since 2004.
-In this title, he explains the three components of a solid backup strategy and helps you figure out the best way to adapt that strategy to your needs.
-You’ll learn the hows and whys of backing up your Mac, understand the benefits and limitations of Time Machine (as well as alternatives to it), and discover how elements like bootable clones and cloud storage may factor into your overall setup.
+Joe Kissell has been writing about Mac backups since 2004, so you can benefit from his experience by reading this book.
+You’ll learn about the three components of a solid backup strategy and figure out the best way to adapt that strategy to your needs.
+Joe covers the hows and whys of backing up your Mac, the benefits and limitations of Time Machine (as well as alternatives to it), and how elements like bootable clones and cloud storage may factor into your overall setup.
 You’ll also discover how to deal with unusual backup needs and restore your data in an emergency.

 This book covers 10.9 Mavericks, 10.10 Yosemite, 10.11 El Capitan, and 10.12 Sierra.